 This conceptual documentation is designed to let you start exploring and developing applications with the Google Maps SDK for iOS.
 You may also wish to refer to the reference documentation for specific details of classes and methods.

-The Google Maps Mobile SDK for Business license provides enhanced capabilities for both the Google Maps SDK for iOS and the Google Maps Android API.
-If you have purchased a Google Maps Mobile SDK for Business license, please refer to the Google Maps API for Business documentation for additional, supplementary information.
+The Google Maps Mobile SDK for Work license provides enhanced capabilities for both the Google Maps SDK for iOS and the Google Maps Android API.
+If you have purchased a Google Maps Mobile SDK for Work license, please refer to the Google Maps API for Work documentation for additional, supplementary information.

 If you use the Google Maps SDK for iOS in your application, you must include the attribution text as part of a legal notices section in your application.
 Including legal notices as an independent menu item, or as part of an "About" menu item, is recommended.